 Library assistants may do some or all of the following:

-- issue library materials such as books, magazines, CDs and DVDs
+- issue library materials such as books and eBooks

-- help customers use the online library catalogues, digital resources, or the internet
+- help customers use the online library catalogues or digital resources

 - check and process library returns